Digital distribution: Video games

 Since the 2000s, there has been an increasing number of smaller and niche titles available and commercially successful, e.g. remakes of classic games.
 The new possibility of the digital distribution stimulated also the creation of game titles of very small video game producers like Independent game developer and Modders (e.g. Garry's Mod), which were before not commercially feasible.

 The years after 2004 saw the rise of many digital distribution services on the PC, such as Amazon Services, Desura, GameStop, Games for Windows – Live, Impulse, Steam, Origin, Battle.net, Direct2Drive, GOG.com, Epic Games Store and GamersGate.
 The offered properties differ significantly: while most of these digital distributors do not allow reselling of bought games, Green Man Gaming allows this.
 Another example is gog.com which has a strict non-DRM policy while most other services allow various (strict or less strict) forms of DRM.

 Digital distribution is also more eco-friendly than physical.
 Optical discs are made of polycarbonate plastic and aluminum.
 The creation of 30 of them requires the use of 300 cubic feet of natural gas, two cups of oil and 24 gallons of water.
-The protective cases for an optical disc is made from polyvinyl chloride (PVC), a known carcinogen.
+The protective cases for an optical disc is made from polyvinyl chloride (PVC), a chemical that is dangerous to produce, vinyl chloride monomer being a known carcinogen.